India, US discuss Narendra Modi's White House visit - ExBulletin

 Biden is also expected to meet Modi at a mid-year meeting of Quad countries, which is hosted by Australia and also includes Japan.

-These countries, along with South Korea, are key to Biden’s strategy to strengthen regional alliances and bolster Asian security in the face of threats, including China’s claims to Taiwan and large swaths of the South China Sea.
+Those countries, along with South Korea, are key to Biden’s strategy of bolstering regional alliances and bolstering Asian security in the face of threats, including Chinese claims to Taiwan and large swaths of the South China Sea.

 He was first invited to the White House after becoming Prime Minister in 2014 by Barack Obama.